Dieting & Gallstones

 How does my fast weight loss affect gallstones?

 When you don’t eat for a long period of time or you lose weight quickly, your liver releases extra cholesterol into the bile.
 Fast weight loss can also prevent the gallbladder from emptying properly.
-Very low-calorie diets and weight-loss surgery may lead to fast weight loss and higher risk of gallstones.
+Weight-loss surgery, also called metabolic and bariatric surgery, may lead to fast weight loss and higher risk of gallstones.

 Your chances of developing gallstones may depend on the type of weight-loss treatment you choose.
 Diets or surgeries that cause fast weight loss may be more likely to lead to gallstone problems than diets or surgeries that lead to slower weight loss.
 If you have silent gallstones, you may also be more likely to develop gallstone symptoms.